GalalHamoudy/obsidian/Interview QA.md

 Handling data exfiltration incidents involves quickly identifying the source and extent of the breach, isolating affected systems, and mitigating further data loss.
 Investigating the attack vector, restoring data from backups, and notifying relevant stakeholders are also crucial steps.

 [Q12] - What is a security baseline?
-A security baseline defines the minimum security standards and configurationsrequired for systems and applications.
+A security baseline defines the minimum security standards and configurations required for systems and applications.

 [Q13] - What is the difference between EDR and AV?